 However, the plan never became successful due to false documentation which leads to Kovner’s arrest.

-If they couldn’t poison millions of German, they still murdered a number of people.
-This was possible by poisoning hundreds of loafs of bread.
-According to a news in The New York Times, the ploy hospitalized around 2300 German prisoners under serious condition.
+If they couldn’t poison millions of Germans, they still murdered a number of people.
+This was possible by poisoning hundreds of loaves of bread.
+According to news in The New York Times, the ploy hospitalized around 2300 German prisoners under serious conditions.

-As per Freedom of Information, National Archives and Records Administration claimed that the poison in the bakery was enough to kill as many as 60,000 people.
-But, due to the thin usage, it killed only up to 400 German.
+As per Freedom of Information, the National Archives and Records Administration claimed that the poison in the bakery was enough to kill as many as 60,000 people.
+But, due to the thin usage, it killed only up to 400 Germans.